-Develops policies and procedures for a variety of acceleration opportunities, including compacted content, Credit by Demonstrated Mastery, subject and/or grade acceleration.
+Develops policies and procedures for a variety of acceleration opportunities, including compacted content, Credit by Demonstrated Mastery, dual enrollment, subject and/or grade acceleration.

-District Response: Opportunities for subject and grade acceleration, compacted content, and credit by demonstrated mastery are provided for all students and documented in each student's differentiated education plan.
+Opportunities for subject and grade acceleration, compacted content, and credit by demonstrated mastery are provided for all students and documented in each student's differentiated education plan.
 Teachers analyze data to identify students who can be accelerated in reading or math groups through differentiation in specific grade level classrooms through the eighth grade.

-In order for a student to accelerate a grade, we will consider the whole child to determine the best fit: -Age/Maturity
+In order for a student to accelerate a grade, we will consider the whole child to determine the best fit:

+-Age/Maturity

-- -Grades and Benchmark Test Scores will be reviewed from a variety of grade levels - -EOG Test Scores Percentiles will be reviewed from a variety of grade levels The final decision will rest with the Principal.
+-Grades and Benchmark Test Scores will be reviewed from a variety of grade levels

+-EOG Test Scores - Percentiles will be reviewed from a variety of grade levels

+The final decision will rest with the Principal, school-based teams, and parental input.

 All students in North Carolina Public Schools in grades 9-12 are eligible to request an opportunity to earn credit by demonstrating mastery for available courses.
 Middle school students may request an opportunity for CDM for high school courses offered in grades 6-8.
+Key information and brochures are made available to students and parents.
+In the event there is no EOC for the course, a teacher-made assessment is available for students to master out of the course.
 In Lexington City Schools, this currently includes Math I.